 Found started in Wheat Ridge, Colorado with the first store opening in May of 2016 with it's goal to be a little bit different.
 We didn't want to be just another antique mall.
-We wanted to blend a unique shopping experience under one roof....where you can find a one of a kind treasures from years past or a creation from a local or national artist.
+We wanted to blend a unique shopping experience under one roof....where you can find a one of a kind treasure from years past or a creation from a local or national artist.
 A little of the old, a little of the new, and a little of the repurposed.
 We set out to create a place where one can hunt and find that special piece.

 Amy recalls when the passion began. ”When we used to go shopping, hunting for things, I was always hoping to discover something unique.
 That’s the atmosphere I wanted to create in our stores.
 It's fun to see a real cool antique piece next to a one of a kind artisan piece.
 There aren’t a lot of outlets for the artisan and combining them with antiques creates a lot of energy.”